Mysterious box leads to table tennis success for Nunavik - ExBulletin

 When the table appeared, Khan, who works for the Kativik school board in Inukjuak, showed it to the students.

-I cleaned it up, and after the kids asked, wow, can we play?
-So we bought some ping pong balls and paddles and started opening the school every night from eight to ten, he said.
+I cleaned it up, and after the kids asked wow can we play?
+So we bought some ping pong balls and paddles and started opening the school from eight to ten every night, he said.

-He said it was common for as many as 70 children to sign up for a play night.
+He said it was common for as many as 70 kids to sign up for a night of play.

-Some nights, some kids didn’t have a chance to play because there were so many kids in line, he said.
+Some evenings, some kids didn’t have a chance to play because there were so many kids lined up, he said.

 With help from Makivik Corp.
 Khan and other organizers were able to buy two more table tennis tables and equipment.